AI-driven marketing automation calendar

 As-Is Interface

 We discovered that the industry standard isn't form-filling, it's direct manipulation.
-Users expect to physically move time blocks, not calculate dates in a modal.
+Users expect to physically move time blocks.

 3) Visual Iteration (A/B Testing)